 “Wanted to let you know the impact you had on my aunt.
 She was so overwhelmed and could not believe people would be so kind and giving of their time.
 I think she cried most of the way home and was excited to know that there is technology that can help out with her hearing loss.”

-Demonstrations are available in Wayne County/Detroit, the Macomb County Library for the Blind and the Capital Area Center for Independent Living in Lansing.
-The Superior Alliance for Independent Living also has low vision devices to demonstrated.
-Devices include items with sound and high contrast visual feedback; telephones; magnifiers; items for labeling medication; time management; reading and writing tools; computer software Apple iDevices and the Kindle,
+Devices include items with sound and high contrast visual feedback; telephones; magnifiers; items for labeling medication; time management; reading and writing tools; computer software Apple iDevices and the Kindle Fire.

 The contents of this web page were developed under a grant from the Department of Education.
 However those contents do not necessarily represent the policy of the Department of Education, and you should not assume endorsement by the Federal government.